You are here

 Winter Lawn Care Advice: January

 January can be quiet in the garden.
-If there is a frost avoid walking on your lawn as this can damage the grass leaving it open to lawn diseases and other problems.
+If there is a frost avoid walking on your lawn as this can damage the grass leaving it vunerable to lawn diseases and other problems.
 When the weather is fine brush away debris or leaves that have fallen on the grass.
 Why not take a look at our winter lawn care tips too.
 If you have a moss problem now can be a good time to apply a lawn treatment, have a look at our range of spreaders.
 This can help your lawn look better by the time the spring comes around!

 Winter Lawn Care Advice: February

 There is not much to be done to the lawn in February as the weather tends to be very cold still.
-Continue to stay off the grass if you can especially if there has been a frost as walking on your lawn when there’s been a frost can damage it.
-Continue or begin to tackle any moss problems by applying a sulphate treatment to your lawn.
+Continue to stay off the grass if you can, especially if there has been a frost, as walking on your lawn when there’s been a frost can damage it.
+Continue or begin to tackle any moss problems by applying a suitable treatment to your lawn.
 This can discourage the moss issue and also any lawn disease problems.
 It would be worth investing in a good quality spreader or sprayer which can be used to apply treatments to your lawn.
 With March just around the corner now might be a good time to get the mower out and check it all works well.
 It may well need a service.
 We've got a few more Winter Lawn Care Tips too.

 Spring Lawn Care Advice: March